 When creating your Mable profile, you have the opportunity to provide an indication of your hourly rates.
 These “indicative rates” for weekdays, weekends and 24-hour shifts will be displayed to any client that views your profile on Mable.
 Here’s where you’ll provide your guide rates:

 How do ‘indicative rates’ work?

 Whatever indicative rate you enter when you’re completing or editing your profile, these are not set in stone.
 Indicative rates are just that – indicative.
 They provide a guide to your potential clients to help them make an informed and fair decision about who supports them.
 Indicative rates might consider your experience, qualifications, other skills (such as languages), ratings/reviews, from clients, the services you offer, the rates of other workers in your area offering similar services and should take into account that as an independent worker you are responsible for your own holiday pay, taxes and contributions to superannuation.
-Also, don’t forget to allow for Mable’s 10% service fee deducted from your agreed rates.
+Also, don’t forget that the actual rate you will be paid will be 10% less than the agreed rate.

 Deciding on agreed rates with each client

 Once you connect with a client and begin discussing their support needs, you’ll also start discussing an appropriate hourly rate (or rates) for the services you agree to provide to them.
 Your indicative rates are a good starting point.
 However you and your client might suggest raising or lowering this rate or rates based on various factors including the complexity of the services (e.g. you might be highly qualified but the client requires only companionship), travel time, travel and other expenses you might incur, the length of the support session and whether it’s a one off or ongoing engagement.